TheYorouzoya/TheYorouzoya/README.md

     <td><a href="https://github.com/TheYorouzoya/nand2tetris/tree/main/CSQuest"><img src="https://github.com/TheYorouzoya/nand2tetris/raw/main/docimages/game-level-2.gif" /></a></td>
   </tr>
   <tr>
     <td>Building a whole computer from scratch, starting all the way down from logic gates to implementing a compiler for a high-level object-oriented programming language.
-This course made me feel like I could do anything.
-It's the most fun I've had in my learning journey so far.</td>
+This course made me feel like I could do anything.</td>
     <td>Now that we've built a computer, why not make a game on it?
 And so we have this small game on a small instruction ROM (32k) and even smaller RAM (8k).</td>
   </tr>
 </table>